CRM that

 The forecast story →Observations become decisions.
 Automatically.

 The Sales Module is the deal pipeline — CRM with revenue context.
-Sales Track is its sibling: the field log where a sales rep captures observations that aren't deal-shaped.
+Sales Track sits right beside it: the field log where a sales rep captures observations that aren't deal-shaped.
 "Competitor offered €15 below us on the Bosch annual."
 "Corporate account is consolidating travel through a new TMC."
 "Hotel down the road blocked Aug 18–21 for an event we missed."

 Each note carries a category and a target period.
 And every note automatically becomes a Decision in the Revenue Track — owner, due date, status — alongside discussion-decisions, meeting-decisions, and pricing-decisions.
-Three weeks later, when you open the History on a date that spiked, the popover surfaces the field-log note that explains it.
+Three weeks later, when you open the History on a date that spiked, the hover detail reveals the field-log note that explains it.

 See it inside Decisions →The Gap Alert · find the empty weeks before they happen.